Women in the Sasanian Empire: Privileged

 The contract, or lack of, also dictated which of the three types of wives the women would be.
-If the woman did have a contract, she was considered a privileged (patikhsahi) wife.
+If the woman did have a contract, she was considered a privileged (pādixšāy) wife.
 This was the highest position for a wife because there were precise, mutual requirements between husband and wife.
 The women and her children from this marriage were fully incorporated into the man's agnatic group if he died, and they were also entitled to inherit from the deceased husband.
 However, if it was proven in court that a woman disobeyed her husband, the court would then issue a "certificate of disobedience" and the wife lost all of her privileges that were given in her contract.
 Otherwise, the wife received the same amount of inheritance as the sons, while daughters received half of what the sons received in inheritance.
 The wife was in charge of her children if her husband died, but when her oldest son reached the age of fifteen, he became the guardian.
 A privileged wife was allowed to have relative independence.
 She had complete authority over "the internal running of the house, the upbringing of the children, and the organization of the other members of the household."
-Each man could only have one patikhasi wife; any other wives were considered subordinate (chagar) wives.
+Each man could only have one pādixšāy wife; any other wives were considered subordinate (chagar) wives.